Reklino/ghost-grid/README.md

 ##What?

 Ghost Grid is a design/development tool for folks like me who love designing with code, but miss having a visual grid.
-[Check out these examples](http://google.com).

 ##Why?